jmalloc/grit/README.md

 available configuration directives, see the [example](etc/example.toml) configuration file.

-For the rest of this document, I'll assume you're using the configuration shown above, which is a bit silly, but here we are.

-Rest assured, all paths and filenames used by Grit are most likely 100% configurable, more or less.
+From now on, I'll assume you're using the configuration shown above, which is a bit silly, but here we are.
+Rest assured, all paths and filenames used by Grit are probably 100% configurable, more or less.

 ### Cloning a repository